Abraham Lazarus

-Abraham Lazarus (1911–1967) was a leading British Communist activist, charity worker, and anti-fascist, most famous for leading numerous high profile factory strikes in London and Oxford, and for organising communists and Jews to resist the British Union of Fascists.
-He was also the leader of a protest movement to topple Oxford's Cutteslowe Wall which segregated poor working class communities from wealthier ones.
-While living in Oxford he led tenant strikes in Cowley, and raised money for refugee children from the Spanish Civil War.
+Abraham Lazarus (1911–1967) was a leading British Communist activist, charity worker, and anti-fascist, most famous for leading factory strikes in London and Oxford, and for organising communists and Jews to resist the British Union of Fascists.
+He was also the leader of a protest movement to topple Oxford's Cutteslowe Wall which segregated a poor working class community from a wealthier one.
+While living in Oxford, he led tenant strikes in Cowley, and raised money for refugee children from the Spanish Civil War.

+Early life

 Lazarus contracted rheumatic fever during his childhood and this affected his education, because of his condition he was taught at home by his mother.
 His health recovered in 1928 so he got a job working as a professional driver and a mechanic, later on in 1930 he joined the Hammersmith branch of the Communist Party of Great Britain and became involved in the National Unemployed Workers' Movement.
 While in London he was often seen selling the Daily Worker outside Belsize Park tube station.
 In 1933 he led a strike at the Firestone tyre factory and this earned him the nickname 'Bill Firestone'.
 After the strike he became the South Midlands organiser for the Communist Party.

-Personal life

-Lazarus was Jewish by background.
-He married Mabel Browning in 1937 and together they had one daughter.
-Mabel worked as a scientific assistant.
-Lazarus often took his family on holiday to France, but this ended in 1951 when he was deported and forbidden to return.
-Earlier in February 1951 he had travelled to Czechoslovakia as a guest of the miners' union.
+Highlights as CP organiser